VanenburgSoftware/CoronaGo/README.md

 ###### Attachment Bucket
 Create and configure the name of the bucket to be used for uploading the GOTOMEETING recording files in the configuration.json

+###### Notification Mail
+Create a technical email id ,configure it in GAE Email Senders and add it in configuration.json that wil be used for sending notification mails from this application

 ##### Demo
 Please [click here for the demo.](https://1-0-dot-vg-eva.appspot.com/#/homescreen/homescreendetail)